Outstanding Performance Awards

 In the Service category this may involve any work that facilitates, supports, enhances, or promotes work in the environmental sciences, such as:

-- Implementation of a creative or innovative idea, device, process, or system that aids in research, teaching, or outreach at CIRES.
+- Implementation of a service, idea, device, process, or system that aids in research, teaching, or outreach at CIRES.

 - Development or improvement of a service that increases the efficiency, quality or visibility of scientific research or outreach.